MadEase-Graduation-Project/AI/README.md

    - Ensure `emergency_numbers.json` file is present
    - Check file permissions and encoding

+9. **Configuration Issues**
+   - Verify `config.py` file is present and properly formatted
+   - Check that all required constants are defined

 ## 🤝 Contributing

 1. Fork the repository or create a new branch